PAF Pickups: The Differences You Should Know

 Current Value of PAF Pickups

-As of 2023, a clean set of vintage Gibson PAFs from the desirable years (1957-1960) can be had for about $20,000, or more.
+As of 2024, a clean set of vintage Gibson PAFs from the desirable years (1957-1960) can be had for about $20,000, or more.
 Factors like the condition that they’re in, whether they were tinkered with or repaired in the past, will affect the price obviously.
-It was only a few years ago (2020) when a nice set of 1959 double whites with covers sold for only $10,000.
+It was only several years ago (2020) when a nice set of 1959 double whites with covers can be had for only $10,000.
 It’s the same PAF set played in the video above.

 Final Thoughts

-Even years after Gibson first introduced the Patent Applied For pickups to the music world, they are still sought after by many guitar players and collectors alike.
+Even after many years since Gibson first introduced the Patent Applied For pickups to the music world in 1956, they are still sought after by many guitar players and collectors alike.
 While it’s becoming harder to find an unmolested set of vintage PAF pickups, there are other modern PAF-style humbuckers that you can choose from that will get you close to that 1950’s tone.

 Frequently Asked Questions